 In the Greek New Testament text the Scriptures that mention Gehenna are only found in the accounts of Matthew, Mark and Luke and in the epistle of James.

 Why did Jesus talk about Gehenna?

 Jesus referred to it 11 times and James once?
 Only Jesus and James mentioned it.
-So why didn’t the Apostles including Paul NOT mention Gehenna in their writings?
+So why didn’t the Apostles including Paul mention Gehenna in their writings?
 Did they miss something?

 Amazingly, the word is nowhere used in the book of Acts.
 Luke recorded thirty years of preaching by Paul and other Apostles in the book of Acts, yet the word Gehenna is not used once.
 Not only does Acts not record any of the teaching on Gehenna, it doesn’t even mention the word!
 Paul said he declared the whole counsel of God.

 In this article we will examine every scripture that refers to Gehenna or Gehenna fire and show that it is totally incorrect to believe it is a place of eternal torture.